apify/apify-docs/sources/platform/collaboration/organization_account/setup.md

 ---

 Once you have created your organization, you can customize it.
-Under **Account** tab, you can set the organization's email address, username, or delete the account.
+Under the **Account** tab, you can set the organization's email address, username, security, or delete the account.
 The **Members** tab allows you to update your organization's members and set its owner.

+In the **Account** tab's **Security** section, you can impose security requirements on organization members, such as their maximum session lifespan or whether they are required to turn on two-factor authentication.

 **[See our video tutorial](https://www.youtube.com/watch?v=BIL6HqtnvKk) on organization accounts.**